Battles at Göta Älv: 1719 Assault on Nya Varvet

 During their advance, the Danes were discovered and called upon by the Swedish guard detail, stationed at Käringberget.
 When they were asked to identify themselves, they responded that they were "good Swedes" that were up to "Swedish shenanigans".
 The deception was successful, and they were sent on their way.
 The next guard station allowed them to pass, since they had already been allowed passage by the previous station.
 Upon their arrival at Nya Varvet, 30 Danish soldiers landed and were commanded by Captain Kleve.
 They were spotted and called upon by soldiers from the Saxon Infantry Regiment that were assigned to guard duty around the yard.
 The Germans didn't react to the Danes' dialect, or to their uniforms that had been turned inside out (the inside of the red Danish uniforms was blue), and allowed them to pass.
 The Danes proceeded toward the top of Lilla Billingen where the guardhouse was located.
 When they approached the building, the Danish soldiers breached the windows with their musketeers and Captain Kleve rushed in with his pistol drawn, ordering the twelve Saxon soldiers to surrender.
 The head of the guard force, Lieutenant Franck, was confused and was shot by Kleve.

 After the guards had been incapacitated, the Danes attempted to navigate the ships out of the yard, but the majority of the vessels had to be left behind and were burnt.
 The galleys Carolus and the Wrede were among the burnt ships.
 Meanwhile, Tordenskjold himself arrived in a slope to Nya Varvet, but then the alarm had been raised because of a few guards escaping capture, and reporting the events to Major Ernbildt.
-The cannons of Nya Älvsborg were manned and started firing upon the Danes.
+The cannons of New Älvsborg were manned and started firing upon the Danes.
 The Danish force managed to slip away without casualties, and retrieved one galley.
 The largest Swedish vessel in the yard, the frigate Le Comte de Mörner, burnt down at Göta älv.
 This was the final battle between Sweden and Denmark during the Great Northern War.